jiakangchen005/Competitive-Programming/Kattis/README.md

 ## Website → [Kattis](https://open.kattis.com/)

+### *Note: Solutions are not intended for public display and some might not even work at all.
+This is just a repository for my personal reference.

 ### ~ All solutions are written in Python

-### *Note: Solutions are not here for public display, and some might not even work.
-This is just a repository for my personal reference.